-- (1) No person may cause or allow water from an artesian spring or well in their property to flow or discharge beyond the boundary of their property in a way that causes or is likely to cause nuisance or damage to any neighbouring property. - (2) The Council may require the property owner to install appropriate drainage or otherwise manage the water to prevent any nuisance or damage to neighbouring properties.
+(1) No person may allow water from an artesian spring or well in their property to flow or discharge beyond the boundary of their property.
+The occupier must manage any such water so it does not create a nuisance or damage to any neighbouring property.